airshipcloud/zephyr/README.md

 Open source cloud framework to make scalable, real-time apps in a fraction of the time.

-Cloud Fabric is a collection of modular components:
+### Cloud Fabric is a collection of modular components:

 1. Scalable data store with a fully customizable security layer
 2. Real-time event notification when data changes
 3. Automatic networking and syncing with other Cloud Fabric servers

+## Philosophy

-Cloud Fabric can be run as a lightweight personal cloud server to manage a single user's personal data or as a scalable app server framework.
+Cloud Fabric can run as a lightweight personal cloud server to manage a single user's personal data or as a scalable app server framework.

 With Cloud Fabric, you can easily create apps in HTML and JavaScript without the need to write server code.
 However, as your app complexity grows, you can easily add server-side logic in any language.